junxit/us-congress-bills-117/metadata.md

 - 2021-02-11 — Introduced in House
 - 2021-02-11 — Introduced in House
 - 2021-02-11 — Referred to the House Committee on the Judiciary.
+- 2021-04-23 — Referred to the Subcommittee on Antitrust, Commercial, and Administrative Law.
+- 2021-11-03 — Committee Consideration and Mark-up Session Held.
+- 2021-11-03 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 14.
+- 2021-11-03 — Subcommittee on Antitrust, Commercial, and Administrative Law Discharged.
+- 2022-03-11 — Placed on the Union Calendar, Calendar No. 198.
+- 2022-03-11 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-270.
+- 2022-03-11 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-270.